 The Mental Capacity Act helps people aged 16 years and over who lack mental capacity, and those who take decisions on their behalf.
-It clarifies:

 - aspects of common law relating to capacity and consent